 Users convert their BCH to WBCH at the ratio of 1:1 by opening the iBitcome (conversion will require 2 BCH blockchain confirmations, and 12 ETH blockchain confirmations) and then they can trade WBCH on DEx.top by depositing the WBCH on the platform.
 Once deposited, it can then be exchanged for Eth.

 The protocol gateways are maintained by three parties, namely signers, watchers, and key store services.
 Signers maintain the multi-sig addresses and/or smart contracts, watchers detect transactions and alert signers who then proceed to issue "wrapped tokens" on paired blockchain.
 The multi-sig feature is an extra security measure where a transaction signing requires signatures from multiple nodes for the transaction to be able to go through.
 The funds are held in escrow in these multi-sig wallet addresses whose keys are then retained by the key store services.

 The protocol allows a user to create their own gateway and other users can choose gateways based on merits such as lower cost, meaning the system incentivizes or rewards honest behavior and low-cost services.

-With Dex.top exchange, customers are able to do instant trading for majority of the crypto pairs.
+With Dex.top exchange, customers are able to do instant trading for majority of the cryptocurrency pairs.
 The system uses a two-ledger system; with matching and trading taking place off-chain and the off-chain ledger is then synced with the on-chain ledger to update the off-chain with user information.